SpikeInterface/spikeinterface/doc/modules/sortingcomponents.rst

 **Notes**:
   * :code:`spatial_interpolation_method` "kriging" or "iwd" do not play a big role.
   * :code:`border_mode` is a very important parameter.
-It controls how to deal with the border because motion causes units on the border to not be present throughout the recording.
-We highly recommend the :code:`border_mode='remove_channels'` because this remove channels on the border that will be impacted by drift.
+It controls how to deal with the border because motion causes units on the border to not be present throughout the entire recording.
+We highly recommend the :code:`border_mode='remove_channels'` because this removes channels on the border that will be impacted by drift.
 Of course the larger the motion is the more channels are removed.